amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

-# Label Smoothing in Microsoft Excel
+# Label Smoothing Explained using Microsoft Excel

 In this blogpost, together, we:
 - Read and understand about Label Smoothing from [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567) research paper